psevestre/openid-fapi/Financial_API_WD_002.md

 The protected resources supporting this document

-1. shall support the provisions specified in clause 6.2.1 Financial-grade API Security Profile 1.0 - Part 1: Baseline;
+1. shall support the provisions specified in clause 6.2.1 Financial-grade API Security Profile 1.0 - Part 1: Baseline; and
 1. shall adhere to the requirements in [MTLS].

 #### 6.2.2 Client provisions